smartycope/ezregex/README.md

 - namedGroup
 	- Causes `input` to be captured as a named group, with the name `name`.
 Only useful when replacing regexs
 ### Replacement
 #### In the intrest of "I don't want to think about any syntax at all", I have included replace members.
-Do note that they are not interoperable with the other EZRegexMembers, and can only be used with other strings and each other.
+Do note that they are not interoperable with the other EZRegexs, and can only be used with other strings and each other.
 - rgroup
 	-  Puts in its place the group specified, either by group number (for unnamed groups) or group name (for named groups).
 Named groups are also counted by